babangsund/babangsund.com/src/blog/relay_experimental.md

 > [I've talked about `RelayObservable` in a previous post.](/what-makes-relay-great)

-The `fetchQuery` function returns a disposable, which can be called to cancel the current in-flight request.
+This implementation of `fetchQuery` function returns a disposable, which can be called to cancel the current in-flight request.

 Example usage: